add2cal/add-to-calendar-button/README.md

 - The `label` is optional, but enables you to customize the button text.
 Default: "Add to Calendar".
 - Dates need to be formatted as YYYY-MM-DD ([ISO-8601](https://en.wikipedia.org/wiki/ISO_8601)).
 - You can also use the word `today` as date.
-It will then dynamically use the current day at click (not supported with schema.org style).
+It will then dynamically use the current day at click.
 - Add `+5` at the end of the date to dynamically add 5 days (or any other number). `2022-01-30+12` would generate the 11th of February 2022.
 This can be interesting, when combined with `today`.
 - Times need to be formatted as HH:MM.
 - Times are optional.
 If not set, the button generates all-day events.